ArgonDesign/alogic/doc/control.md

 }
 ```

-This optimization is not possible if there is any combinatorial statement
+This optimization is not possible if there is any combinational statement
 between the loop statement and the preceding control statement, so the `fence`
 in this is executed, and the new cycle then ends on loop entry (<a href="http://afiddle.argondesign.com/?example=control_no_opt.alogic">fiddle here</a>).